2028 Sussex and Brighton mayoral election: Independent candidates

 Martin Webb will stand as an independent candidate.
 Webb is an entrepreneur and former business columnist for The Sunday Telegraph.

 Labour Party

 The Labour Party announced that Caroline Baxter had been selected as their candidate in November 2025.
-Baxter represents Central ward and Worthing East ward on Worthing Borough Council and West Sussex County Council respectively.
+Baxter represents Central ward on Worthing Borough Council.

 Liberal Democrats

 The Liberal Democrats announced that Ben Dempsey had been selected as their candidate in September 2025.
 Dempsey was a councillor for Hassocks ward on Mid Sussex District Council between 2019 and 2023, and finished in second place in the East Grinstead and Uckfield constituency at the 2024 general election.

+Reform UK

+Reform UK announced Paul Linehan as their candidate in November, noting his background as a former soldier, bus driver, police officer and university lecturer, and his current roles as a business owner and West Sussex county councillor.